Jiayi-Pan/TinyZero/README.md

 Full experiment log: https://wandb.ai/jiayipan/TinyZero

-> 📢: We release [Apative Parallel Reasoning](https://github.com/Parallel-Reasoning/APR), where we explore a new dimension in scaling reasoining models
+> 📢: We release [Adaptive Parallel Reasoning](https://github.com/Parallel-Reasoning/APR), where we explore a new dimension in scaling reasoining models

 ## Installation